Ministry, Evangelism, & Pastoral Care >

 3. Children of the Streets: The High Price of Apathy

 4. Gentrification: What Happens When There's No Direction Home?

 5. Crossing Cultures: Understanding the World of Urban Ministry

 6. Death in the Pot: The Story of Racism in America

 7. True Religion: The Black Church and the Resistance

 8. Social Justice: Raise-Your-Fist Religion

-9. The Rise of the Prosperity Gospel: The Scriptural Interpretation That Killed
+9. The Rise of the Prosperity Gospel: The Scriptural Interpretation That Kills

-10. Rethinking Urban Ministry: Reverend Adam Clayton Powell Jr.'s Road to Social Justice Ministry
+10. Rethinking Urban Ministry: The Reverend Adam Clayton Powell Jr.'s Road to Social Justice Ministry

 11. Waging Peace: To Be Called God's Child